If you’re planning a European holiday, a Mediterranean cruise itinerary answers some common questions a traveller faces:

-Like returning to a boutique hotel where you’re greeted by name, the staff feel like old friends, and your drink is known as “the usual”, luxury cruise lines aim to take service and experience in the Mediterranean to an exceptional level.
-Some of the true magic happens when you leave the comfort of the ship – Mediterranean shore excursions that are well organised, immersive and authentic.
+Like your favourite hotel, bar or restaurant where you’re greeted by name, the staff feel like old friends, and your drink is known as “the usual”, luxury cruise lines aim to take service, cuisine and the overall experience in the Mediterranean to the level you’d expect from a luxury hotel.
+Perhaps the most important aspect is what happens when you leave the ship for shore excursions – well organised, immersive and authentic with VIP access.

-Here are six of Fine Travel’s favourite luxury cruise lines in the Mediterranean to help you choose your cruise holiday.
+Here are Fine Travel’s favourite luxury cruise lines in the Mediterranean to help you choose your cruise holiday.

 Seabourn prides itself on “intuitive service”.
 Before each voyage the crew invest time learning up to 80 guest names and tipping is neither required, nor expected.
 In the Mediterranean Seabourn operates four luxury ships: Encore, Ovation, Sojourn and Quest.
 The onboard atmosphere is more casual than formal while still maintaining a quality experience.